 Cleveland Water has a history of not detecting cyanobacteria toxins in lake water coming into our plants.
-This is due to the location of our water intakes 3 to 5 miles offshore in water that is deeper and colder.
+This is due to the location of our water intakes between 3 and 5 miles offshore in water that is deeper and colder.

 The offshore distance of our intakes means they are less likely to experience runoff of nutrient-rich water that can exacerbate HABs.
 And their location in deeper water and colder water means HABs are less likely to form because most cyanobacteria need warmer water and sunlight to grow and reproduce.

 Even so, we vigilantly monitor Lake Erie and regularly test its water.

 Year-round, we monitor Lake Erie for specific parameters related to all forms of algae and cyanobacteria through devices called sondes.
 Sondes are mounted on buoys out in the lake and in our intakes so that data can be collected in advance of water reaching our treatment plants.
 This advanced warning is very important as it allows us to adjust the treatment process as raw water conditions dictate.
 We also use data from partners to track the development and movement of HABs, like satellite imagery and bloom forecasts from NOAA.

 We regularly test lake water May through October, when HABs are most likely to occur, for toxins that cyanobacteria can sometimes produce.
 We perform in-house microscope identification and send samples to a third party laboratory for extensive identification and quantification of cyanobacteria and algae cells.